LiaVernaet/Infographic/README.md

 Interactive Infographic

-Lia Vernaet
+Author: Lia Vernaet
+Languages: HTML, CSS, JS

-This project is an interactive webpage about the history and process of animation.
+This project is an interactive webpage about the history and process of animation using SVGs.